FreddieBrown/paxos/README.md

 # PAXOS

-This repo is a synchronous Rust implementation of the PAXOS consensus protocol.
+This repo is a asynchronous Rust implementation of the PAXOS consensus protocol.

-This is a single thread simulation desgined to show how PAXOS works for a certain f-tolerance.
+This is a multi-threaded simulation desgined to show how PAXOS works for a certain f-tolerance.

 To run the program, use `cargo run`.
 This will run the program with its basic options.